- What is overtime?

 - Is shift differential paid on overtime work?

 Yes, if the overtime hours are eligible for shift differential.
 Additionally, an overtime shift differential rate must be paid on those hours.

-4. If an employee works over 40 hours in a work week, can he/she receive compensatory time in lieu of pay?
+- If an employee works over 40 hours in a work week, can they receive compensatory time in lieu of pay?

 Yes, if the department is authorized to grant compensatory time off and the employee has supervisory approval to take compensatory time in lieu of overtime pay.
 Note: MU Health Care (Hospitals and Clinics) for purposes of this policy, is a separate organizational unit and thus does not offer compensatory time in lieu of pay.

 - Does work performed on a holiday count toward overtime?

 Yes.
 Per University policy regular staff members required to work on a holiday will receive one and one half times their straight-time wage rate for the hours worked on an official University holiday.
 In addition, in a work week where the employee works more than 40 hours, the hours worked on the holiday will also count toward the calculation of weekly overtime pay.

 - Does paid time off impact an employee’s pay if it does not count toward overtime?

 Paid time off hours are paid at the straight time wage but do not count toward hours worked when calculating overtime.
 Paid time off includes, but is not limited to, sick leave, vacation, personal days, funeral leave, legal proceedings, voting, etc. For example, if an employee takes 8 hours of paid time off on Monday and works 36 hours the remainder of the week, the employee will receive 44 hours of straight pay but no overtime.

 - Does standby pay count toward overtime?